Ramadan is the holiest month of the Islamic calendar that begins in April 2021.

 And since the demand for ad space peaks during the month, it’s vital for advertisers to choose campaign objectives that provide them with the best ROI.

-2) The 4 Steps to Unlock Ramadan (courtesy of Think With Google):
+2) The 4 Phases of Ramadan (courtesy of Think With Google):

 3) Campaign Strategies for your Ramadan Social Media Marketing:

 Once you’ve understood the change in media consumption during Ramadan, it’s time to gather some ideas for campaigns and devise overall strategies to guide your advertorial efforts.